MMercieca/minifeed/README.md

 # TO DO

-* Upgrade to Rails 8
-* Add demo video using The Adventure Zone
 * Update feed editing UI
   * Add text or alt tags to make feed editing more obvious
   * Convert mini feed setup to a wizard?
+* Add demo video using The Adventure Zone

 # Done

+* Remove URI.open
+* Upgrade to Rails 8
 * Update home page with a better explaination of what the app does
 * Update launch page with more instructions
 * Add option to remove non-ASCII characters for Android Auto compatability